Early detection of flooding: A milestone in regional flood prevention

 Partners involved

-With the support of renowned partners such as EPZ (Natural Hazard Prevention Centre), Dr Hans Starl (expert in natural hazard management), Vienna University of Technology and BOKU, and the technical expertise of Microtronics, this system has the potential to become a leader not only in Austria but in Europe over the next five years.
-The current test pilot, which will run for 24 months, will provide important insights that will be incorporated into the further development of the system.
+Backed by renowned partners such as the EPZ (Elementarschaden-Präventionszentrum, or Natural Disaster Prevention Centre), Dr Hans Starl (a natural hazard management expert), TU Wien, BOKU and Microtronics, this system has the potential to become a leader in Austria and throughout Europe within the next five years.
+The current 24-month test pilot will provide valuable insights to inform the system’s ongoing development.

-Current water levels can be viewed on the website wasserstand.info.
-It is also possible to alert the emergency services and, subsequently, citizens.
+Current water levels can be viewed on the wasserstand.info website.
+It is also possible to alert the emergency services, who will then inform the public.

 The early warning system for small regional floods is already in use in the Dangelsbach region.